Discover the best Vienna Instagram spots

 13. Ferstel Passage and Cafe Central

-Despite the fact that the palace was originally built for a bank, it is now most famous for its ground cafe, named Cafe Central, which offers the visitor a glimpse of the magnificent interior of the building.
+Even though the palace was originally built for a bank, it is now most famous for its ground cafe, named Cafe Central, which offers the visitor a glimpse of the magnificent interior of the building.

 Tip: Due to its popularity, you really should make a reservation beforehand if you want to pay a visit to Cafe Central.